Come Ride Colorado’s Grand Valley

-The Kokopelli Trail System, also known as "Loma" and or "Mack" is where beautiful scenery meets amazing riding.
-This system of stacked, single-track loops is also the start of the 142-mile trail that goes from Loma, CO to Moab, UT.
-However, the trail system is packed with many days’ worth of single track riding, just a few miles from the town of Fruita.
-Beginner to advanced single-track is literally stacked on top of each cliff band overlooking the Colorado River.
+The Kokopelli trail system is where beautiful scenery meets amazing riding.
+This system of stacked, singletrack loops is also the start of the 142-mile Kokopelli Trail that goes from Loma, CO to Moab, UT.
+However, the trail system is packed with many days’ worth of single track riding, with layers of beginner to advanced singletrack stacked on top cliff bands overlooking the Colorado River.

 The Koko trail system is similar to the North Desert, but it has more sand and rocks.
 This allows certain trails to be ridden sooner after rain than other trail systems.
 Rustlers Loop, Mary's Loop to the Pizza Point Overlook, and Horse Thief Bench all dry rapidly after a rain event.
 The general season for the Kokopelli Trail system is March through early December.
 Hawkeye Trail dries out the slowest of all the other trails in this system.